Fast-Track Detective Development Programme

 The Fast-Track Detective Development Programme uses one of the new entry routes into policing – the Degree Holder Entry Programme.
 These entry routes recognise police officers operate at a level where they take personal responsibility for decisions in complex, unpredictable environments and help provide the skills and capabilities necessary for policing in the 21st Century.

 The Fast-Track Programme is aimed at degree-holders who have attained a degree in any subject area.
 You will be employed as a Police Officer from day one, gaining valuable experience of the police officer role while studying towards your accreditation as a detective and your graduate diploma in professional policing practice.

 Training will initially be at Sussex Police Headquarters in Lewes, where you will gain the fundamental skills and knowledge you need to succeed.
 You will then be posted to a division, applying what you have learnt and, with the support of your coaching and development officer, take on your first cases.

 You will also be required to sit the National Investigators’ Examination; a multiple choice exam which is designed to ensure individuals have the right knowledge, understanding and application of relevant law and procedure to perform effectively as a detective.

 So you want to join us as a fast-track detective.

 The application process consists of several stages and it’s important to note that because of this, the average time from application to appointment is between 8–10 months.
-Candidates will be notified at the end of each stage whether they have been successful and therefore eligible to proceed.

 - Stage four – In-Force interview and Detective Assessment: This will be based upon the competency and values framework (CVF)